ryandeussing/assael.com/_pieces/angela-cummings-for-assael-scallop-necklace.md

 ---
-title: Angela Cummings For Assael Scallop Necklace
+title: Angela Cummings Scallop Necklace
 description: |
   This delicate collar necklace features scalloped rows of Diamonds punctuated by 6 silvery South Sea Pearl pendants.
 Reserved for the most elegant of occasions.